techlahoma/oklathon/README.md

 ---

 For more information, questions, or how to get involved, join us on in the [Hackathon channel on Techlahoma Slack](https://techlahoma.slack.com/archives/C0658NNE6LS).

+# FAQ

+* Is it ok to be late?
+I'm in a class until 1:00.
+  * Yes, but the hackathon is only 4 hours long, so you probably won't want to show up too late.